ntsonnenberg/ntsonnenberg/README.md

-# Welcome

-## I am Nathan Sonnenberg.
-I am the VP of Technology for Enlite Home.
+# Nathan Sonnenberg - VP of Technology at Enlite Home.

-## I got my master's degree in Information Systems Management and my bachelor's degree in Information Systems at Brigham Young University.

-### I specialize in developing Node and React applications.
-I'm currently transitioning to Next.js.
+## Graduate of Brigham Young University: Marriot School of Business
+### Master's of Infromation Systems Management
+### Bachelor's of Information Systems

+## Freelance Developer
-### I am open to taking clients for development work!
+### Accepting clients in need to web development work!
+### Specialize in MERN applications
+### Learning Next.js and Gatsby